Photo: Lyla Duey

 Her passion for technology and robots has led her to interdisciplinary fields.
 After co-teaching a robot ethics course at Harvard Law School with Professor Lawrence Lessig, she began to work at the intersection of law and robotics, with a focus on legal and social issues.
 Kate is a former Fellow at the Harvard Berkman Klein Center for Internet & Society and the Yale Information Society Project, and is an affiliate at the Institute for Ethics and Emerging Technologies.
 She’s a senior co-chair for We Robot, the leading conference on legal and policy questions relating to robots.

-Kate’s work has been featured in Vogue, The New Yorker, The Guardian, BBC, NPR, PBS, The Boston Globe, Forbes, CBC, WIRED, Boston Magazine, The Atlantic, Slate, Die Zeit, The Japan Times, and more.
-She writes a monthly column for BBC’s Science Focus magazine and has been a contributing writer to Robohub and IEEE Spectrum.
-She currently speaks and holds workshops covering some of the more interesting developments in the world of robotics, and where we might find ourselves in the future.
+At MIT, Kate investigated social robotics and conducted experimental studies on human-robot interaction to explore the emotional connection between people and life-like machines.
+Her work has been featured in Vogue, The New Yorker, The Guardian, BBC, NPR, PBS, The Boston Globe, Forbes, CBC, WIRED, Boston Magazine, The Atlantic, Slate, Die Zeit, The Japan Times, and more.
+She has written a monthly column for BBC’s Science Focus magazine and has also been a contributing writer to Robohub and IEEE Spectrum.

-Kate graduated from law school with honors and holds a doctorate of sciences from the Swiss Federal Institute of Technology (ETH Zurich) and an honorary doctorate of sciences from Middlebury College.
+Kate graduated from law school with honors and holds a doctorate of sciences from the Swiss Federal Institute of Technology (ETH Zurich) and honorary doctorates of sciences from Claremont University and Middlebury College.
 In 2017, the American Bar Association honored her legal work with the Mark T. Banner award in Intellectual Property.
 She is the caretaker for several domestic robots, including her Pleos Yochai, Peter, and Mr. Spaghetti.

 Photo: Flavia Schaub.
 Robot: project by Nick DePalma @ Personal Robots Group, MIT Media Lab